 Security Company Liability for Assaults in Bars, Clubs and Other Establishments

-Our New York City and Westchester personal accident lawyers have handled numerous cases involving assault and batteries and other accident victims.
+Our New York City personal accident lawyers have handled numerous cases involving assault and batteries and other accident victims.
 The most common problem faced by our New York City accident attorneys is that the assailant usually has no money to pay for the damage and injuries that they caused.
 If you go no further, that would leave the injured victim of violence without a remedy.
 Fortunately, there are sometimes other parties who are responsible for an assault and who can be held liable for not taking adequate steps to provide either adequate security or a reasonably safe commercial property.
-Our New York City and White Plains personal injury attorneys have significant expertise and experience in analyzing liability issues involved in holding both security companies, bar owners, nightclub owners and other land owners responsible for not providing adequate security for their patrons.
+Our New York City personal injury attorneys have significant expertise and experience in analyzing liability issues involved in holding both security companies, bar owners, nightclub owners and other land owners responsible for not providing adequate security for their patrons.

 Often when an attack occurs on a commercial property which has a security company, there is often liability under New York law, if the security fails to intervene in the attack or prevent the attack where they should be aware of the impending attack.